XOW Logo

 Publication Type: Comic Book

-Dimensions: Standard Silver Age U.S.
+Dimensions: standard Silver Age U.S.

-Binding: Saddle-stitched
+Binding: saddle-stitched

-Publishing Format: Was ongoing
+Publishing Format: was ongoing series

 Format Notes: